ardiesan/ntrnph23b/_posts/2022-11-04-An-Interns-Guide-to-Tools-and-IDE-for-Software-Development.md

 * **MySQL** - `brew install mysql`
 * **PhpStorm** - `brew install --cask phpstorm`

+### Why Homebrew & CLI Installation

+Maybe you have noticed the things that I have installed on my local machine I only use brew commands for the command line for every installation, but why?

+Well, installing using brew or any other package management system.
+First, it is simple and more efficient rather than using the conventional package installer which may take time to finish and configure.
+Second, the process of unzipping/extracting download folder.
+We cannot deny that it is one of the most painful parts of downloading an installer for a certain application, tools, and IDE.

+### What About Cask?

+Maybe you are wondering what's the difference between `brew install` on this git uses the homebrew package also called "formula/formulae" while `brew install --cask` which runs a GUI for the third-party installer.
+Between the two brew install is a better choice for installation in general as a "Mac user" because it downloads directly from the Git website.

 ## Weekly Processing Day

 On the last day of our sprint, we are tasked to create another article and make a pull request out of it.
 It's a good thing I Already took the ticket on Installation of PhpStorm and familiarized it.
 Instead of using CLI.
 I did utilize the built-in terminal inside the IDE and practice how to clone a GitHub repository using PhpStorm GUI.